Cryogas/blog-archie/h9/content/content/wani-ctf.md

 tags = ["Writeup"]
 +++

-This is my writeup for Wani CTF
+This is my writeup for Wani CTF, an event organized by Osaka University CTF Club, Wani Hackase (Rank 304th)

 # Forensics

-### Surveillance of sus
+## Surveillance of sus

 A binary file is given, and after some investigation, it has a RDP8BMP Header.

 ![Image](/content/wani/hex.png)
+<figcaption>This is the capti for the image.</figcaption>

 To get the BMP images, I have referred to this [article](https://medium.com/@yashkumarnavadiya/htb-no-place-to-hide-easy-forensics-challenge-b025c864607a) and use a Python Script (bmc-tools).